 NEW YORK (AP) - With yet another deadline approaching, NFL players and owners still are debating drug testing, benefits and the player conduct policy disciplinary process as they work to complete the collective bargaining agreement.

 The NFL and the players union discussed those issues until early Thursday morning, then agreed to reconvene a few hours later, hoping to finish off the CBA.
 The league year is scheduled to begin at 4 p.m.
 EDT on Thursday.
 That’s when players who signed new contracts will be allowed to practice for the first time if the players approve and sign the agreement.

 Among the players’ concerns is how HGH testing would be implemented, who would oversee it and what would be a fair appeals process.
 Blood tests are used to look for HGH, while urine tests are used to detect other substances that violate the league’s drug policy.

 Commissioner Roger Goodell reiterated the expectation an agreement would be finalized on time.

-Giants long snapper Zak DeOssie calls Thursday “a soft deadline” but says it’s “looking very optimistic” that the CBA will be signed on time.
+Giants long snapper Zak DeOssie called Thursday “a soft deadline” but said it’s “looking very optimistic” that the CBA will be signed on time.